 The course considers specific approaches to governing the relations between society and the environment.
 Influential critiques are put into play against these dominant approaches in order to encourage students to critically reflect upon contemporary approaches to environmental governance.
 The unit will equip students with the necessary grounding to appreciate how different political and philosophical systems can be used to organise environmental regulation.
 The over-riding rationale of the unit is to provide students with the ability to recognise and critique the strengths and weaknesses of different approaches to environmental governance.
 The unit is delivered primarily through structured seminars, student presentations, and debates in order to facilitate student engagement with ideas and concepts.

 The unit is compulsory and core for EG students, but can be taken as an option by others up to a ceiling of 30 students overall.

 - Understand the dominant approaches to environmental governance.

 - Interrogate and apply the main critiques of dominant approaches to environmental governance.

-- Link contemporary environmental debates to academic debates
+- Link contemporary environmental debates to academic theories and frameworks.

 Teaching and learning methods

 The unit will be delivered through seminars and students’ readings of key debates.
 All material is available on Blackboard.
 Each week will involve students presenting and responding to questions, offering information or ideas emerging out of the set reading.
 The reading for each week is selected to be representative of the most important current environmental debates, and will raise key questions.
 The key reading will be supplemented by further readings which give a deeper insight into some of the key issues.
 Students will be expected to (i) show understanding of arguments, (ii) offer critical evaluations of the material and (iii) use readings to critique readings from other weeks.
 You will sometimes be set small tasks each week that challenge you to apply some of the ideas discussed in class and / or summarise and present key material.

 - Understand the main tenets of environmental governance